AxelNennker/IdentityAndConsentManagement/documentation/CAMARA-ICM-examples.md

 }
 ```

-#### Access Token Variant 2: Response on introspecting an access token
+#### Access Token Variant 2 Response on introspecting an access token with scopes object

 ```
 {